Writing and talking about my life with a diagnosis of Borderline Personality Disorder

 'I am Rosie.
 I have BPD.
 I am not an attention-seeker, manipulative, dangerous, hopeless, unlovable, 'broken', 'difficult to reach' or 'unwilling to engage'.
 I am caring, creative, courageous, determined, full of life and love.'

-Talking About BPD is available worldwide in paperback, Audible audiobook (read by me!) and Kindle e-book.
+Talking About BPD is published by JKP and is available worldwide in paperback, on Audible and Kindle.

 'Rosie is a strong and compassionate advocate for individuals diagnosed with borderline personality disorder.
 I'm forever thankful for her encouraging message of hope and recovery.
 As a DBT therapist, this is a book I can strongly recommend to my clients and their families.'